Telephone game: Notable games

-In 2008 1,330 children and celebrities set a world record for the game of Chinese Whispers involving the most people.
+In 2008, 1,330 children and celebrities set a world record for the game of Telephone involving the most people.
 The game was held at the Emirates Stadium in London and lasted two hours and four minutes.
 Starting with "together we will make a world of difference", the phrase morphed into "we're setting a record" part way down the chain, and by the end had become simply "haaaaa".
 The previous record, set in 2006 by the Cycling Club of Chengdu, China, had involved 1,083 people.

-In 2017 a new world record was set for the largest game of Chinese Whispers in terms of the number of participants by school-children in Tauranga, New Zealand.
+In 2017 a new world record was set for the largest game of Telephone in terms of the number of participants by schoolchildren in Tauranga, New Zealand.
 The chain involved 1,763 school children and other individuals and was held as part of Hearing Week 2017.
 The starting phrase was "Turn it down".
-As of 2022 this remained the world record for the largest game of Chinese Whispers by number of participants according to the Guinness Book of Records.
+As of 2022 this remained the world record for the largest game of Telephone by number of participants according to the Guinness Book of Records.

-In 2012 a global game of Chinese Whispers was played spanning 237 individuals speaking seven different languages.
-Beginning in Melbourne library in Australia, the starting phrase "Life must be lived as a play" (a quote from Plato), had become "He bites snails" by the time the game reached its end in Alaska 26 hours later.
+In 2012 a global game of Telephone was played spanning 237 individuals speaking seven different languages.
+Beginning in St Kilda Library in Melbourne, Australia, the starting phrase "Life must be lived as play" (a paraphrase of Plato) had become "He bites snails" by the time the game reached its end in Alaska 26 hours later.
+In 2013, the Global Gossip Game had 840 participants and travelled to all 7 continents.